BeRANDON/BeRANDON.github.io/_posts/2016-02-23-Multi-media Elements for Blog Writing_Overall.md

 ---
+layout: post
+title: "Elements Source Issue in Reports"
+subtitle: "To enrich the report writing, specific for online blog writing, multi-media elements are required to embedded in the documents.
+The elements includes latex formular, images, SVGs, flowchart and so on.
+One can find different techniques to suport them.
+With discovery, I will continuelly fullfill this document to find solutions or alternatives for embed elements in reports. "
 date: "2016-02-27T17:13:15Z"
-draft: false
-title: "Elements Source Issue in Reports"
+author: brandon
+category: methodology
+tags: writing
+finished: true
 ---

 # Elements for Report Writing

-To enrich the report writing, specific for online blog writing, multi-media elements are required to embedded in the documents.
-The elements includes latex formular, images, SVGs, flowchart and so on.
-One can find different techniques to suport them.
-With discovery, I will continuelly fullfill this document to find solutions or alternatives for embed elements in reports.

 ## Latex Formular